levondov/WebServer/readme.txt

-March 23
+March 26
+- added dropbox file support
+	- images are uploaded after an event and then a share link is texted to anyone on the mailing list
+- fixed minor bugs and problems.
+- removed email support.
+No more emails will be sent w/ images/video March 23
 - added sms responses
 	- i.e. You can txt the raspberry pi a cmd and it will process your request.
 See sms_responses.py in cam_stuff.